-Keep reading for a complete explanation of what ED is, what causes ED or contributes to it and an overview of ED treatment options.
+Keep reading for an explanation of what erectile dysfunction is, what causes ED or contributes to it, and an overview of ED treatment options.

-ED isn’t limited to the complete inability to get an erection.
-While that is one form of dysfunction, erectile dysfunction symptoms can also look like:
+ED isn’t always the complete inability to get an erection.
+Erectile dysfunction can also be:

 What can cause erectile dysfunction